 To learn more about the prosthodontic treatments we offer, see Prosthodontics.

 TMJ disorders can lead to severe tooth damage.
 Our first goal is to stop the damage.
 In our Towson office, we offer night guards for patients with jaw pain and tooth damage from TMJ disorders.
 Night guards will create a barrier between the top and bottom rows of teeth to stop them from making contact.

 Next, we will fix the damage from your TMJ disorder issues.
 We will use restorative dentistry treatments such as dental crowns or tooth bonding to fix the damage.
 To learn more about the TMJ treatments we offer, see TMJ Treatment.

 To learn more about restorative dentistry, read through our frequently asked questions.
 If you have additional questions, please contact our dental office.

 What is the difference between orthodontics and prosthodontics?

-Orthodontic treatment usually involves braces or retainers to correct misalignment, while prosthodontic treatment mainly includes dental implants and crowns.
+Orthodontic treatment usually involves braces or retainers to correct misalignment, while prosthodontic treatment includes dental implants and crowns.
 Both orthodontists and prosthodontists require additional education beyond regular dental training to specialize in their respective fields.

 How painful is oral surgery?

 The pain level patients will experience during oral surgery will vary.
 The pain will depend on the procedure and the patient’s pain threshold.
 However, dentists and oral surgeons take several measures to minimize your discomfort.
-Oral surgeons and dentists will use local anesthesia, sedation, or general anesthesia to ensure patients are comfortable during the surgery.
+Oral surgeons and dentists will use local anesthesia, sedation, or general anesthesia to ensure patients are comfortable during surgery.

 After the procedure, some discomfort, swelling, or soreness might occur.
 You can manage discomfort with pain medications and by following your dental professional’s post-operative care instructions.